tiagoribeirof/pismo/pismobacktest/README.md

 * For health check you can access the [Actuator](http://localhost:8080/pismotest/actuator)

 * For code coverage report you can access the index.hml under target/site/jacoco-resources

+* To see more about the app check the wiki in the git repository.

 ### Reference Documentation
 For further reference, please consider the following sections: